aws-samples/avp-petstore-sample/README.md

 );
 ```
 #### Configuring the application to use the recently created policy store:
+The backend lambda function uses an environment variable to reference the AVP policy-store, lambda function has been created by Amplify and has a placeholder that need to be edited to have the value of the correct policy-store.
-1. Now navigate to the “Settings“ section along the left menu
+1. In AVP console, navigate to the “Settings“ section on the left menu
-2. Copy the Policy Store ID, we will need this to update the env variable in the Auth Lambda for the application to match your dev environment.
+2. Copy the Policy Store ID
-3. Navigate to the Lambda Service
+3. Navigate to the Lambda Service console
-4. Select the [Petstoresample...] lamdba function and click the “configuration” tab.
+4. Search for and select the [Petstoresample...] lamdba function and click the “configuration” tab.
 5. ![Lambda AuthZ Update](static/PetStore-07.png)
-6. Next click on the environment variables along the left menu and edit to update the Policy Store ID to what you copied from you Verified Permissions Policy Store settings, and save.
+6. Next click on the environment variables along the left menu and edit to update the Policy Store ID to what you copied from AVP Policy Store settings, and save.
 7. Congratulations, Amazon Verified Permissions is now set and your application is ready for testing.
 ### Testing the Application:
+Petstore sample application allows a user to sign-in and take certain actions from the frontend, these actions send HTTPS requests to backend lambda function through API Gateway passing the user token as a form of authorization, backend lambda function extract information about the request, user token and the resource being accessd then create an authorization query to Amazon Verified Permissions to get a decision, based on the decision the call is allowed or denied by the backend lambda function.

+You can review the backend lambda code by visiting [Petstoresample...] lamdba function that was created by Amplify in your AWS account.

+To test the application, follow these steps:

 1. Navigate to AWS Amplify and click on the petstore-sample application
 2. ![Update](static/PetStore-08.png)
 3. select the link under your front end of the application in order to launch in another Tab the Application UI.